viplavBudhathoki/my-js-projects/README.md

 Progress:
 - Day 1: Variables, Data Types, Operators, Console.log, Objects, Arrays and Mini Login Form
+- Day 2: Functions (declaration, expression, arrow functions), Conditional Statements (if/else, switch, ternary), Loops (for, while, for...of, for...in, do...while, break, continue), and a Mini Calculator Project (using functions and conditionals).

 Goals:
 - Build a strong foundation in JavaScript